Affiliate Disclaimer: Longevity Advice is reader-supported. When you buy something using links on our site, we may earn a few bucks.

 And, in fact, that’s exactly what happened between 1991 and 1993 in the Biosphere 2 experiment.

 But surprisingly, what the researchers discovered (since all the participants were closely medically monitored) was, “With regard to the health of humans on such a diet, we observed that despite the selective restriction in calories and marked weight loss, all crew members remained in excellent health and sustained a high level of physical and mental activity throughout the entire 2 years.”

 Markers of health like blood pressure, blood sugar levels, and cholesterol levels, all improved for the people inside the biosphere.

 And then there are the voluntary human calorie restriction studies.

 Remember those lovely folks from the CR Society International?
 In the early 2000s, several of them allowed a researcher from Washington University in St Louis to study them and their low-calorie diets, and the result was several different papers showing the impact of caloric restriction on various key health biomarkers.

-For instance, they found that CR Society members practicing caloric restriction (eating between 1,112-1,958 kcal/day) had a lower risk for atherosclerosis and 40% less plaque formation in their arteries than controls on a normal diet (eating 1,976-3,537 kcal/day).
-Diastolic function was improved, and resting heart rate and heart rate variability were better for CR practitioners compared to controls.
+For instance, they found that CR Society members practicing caloric restriction (eating between 1,112-1,958 kcal/day) had a lower risk for atherosclerosis and 40% less plaque formation in their arteries than controls on a normal diet (eating 1,976-3,537 kcal/day). was improved, and resting heart rate and heart rate variability were better for CR practitioners compared to controls.